Vitamin C and Immune Defense

 Pneumonia Prevention and Treatment

-- Prevention – Three controlled trials in military recruits and other populations have shown that vitamin C supplementation (200 mg to 2 g daily) reduced pneumonia incidence by 80 percent or more in the supplemented groups.
+- Prevention – Three controlled trials in military recruits and other populations have shown that vitamin C supplementation (200 mg to 2 g daily) reduced pneumonia incidence by 80% or more in the supplemented groups.
 These findings are particularly relevant for populations under physical stress or living in close quarters.

 - Treatment – Observational data and limited trial evidence suggest that vitamin C supplementation in hospitalized pneumonia patients may reduce duration of illness and improve outcomes, particularly when baseline vitamin C levels are low.